-Parametric active contours are simple to implement and much faster than level set methods; however their stability is always suspect.
+Parametric active contours are simpler to implement and much faster than level set methods; however their stability is always suspect.
 In this paper, we presented a simple method to stabilise parametric active contours.
+This can be used with any representation of contours.
+We are currently working on the theoretical proof of the controlling ODE.